Claim: Video shows a suspect in a police shooting committing suicide in an interview room.

 Origins: Movies and television have planted sensationalized images of certain phenomena into the public consciousness, to the extent that when most of us see the real thing, we're disappointed that it seems so mundane.
 In films and television programs, automobile crashes are always slam-bang affairs that inevitably end with one or more cars bursting into flame and exploding; thunder is always a very loud, sharp, and short report which occurs simultaneously with a bolt of lightning (rather

 sound in the small room, blood and brain matter don't splatter all over the walls, and the victim's body isn't hurtled out of the chair and onto the floor.
 The gun makes a sharp popping sound as the suspect shoots himself, blood streams from the victim's head and mouth, his hands drop the gun and water bottle to the floor, and his body slumps but slightly in the chair.

 Even more unusual to many viewers is the officer's reaction to this event.
-He doesn't respond with any of the emotions most of us might feel, such as fear, panic, terror, or digust.
+He doesn't respond with any of the emotions most of us might feel, such as fear, panic, terror, or disgust.
 Nor does he rush to the victim's aid, check him for signs of life, summon help, or otherwise raise an alarm.
 "Oh, fuck," he exclaims as he re-enters the room, puts his coffee down on the table, and surveys the scene for a second or two, then adds "Holy fuck."
 When a second (unseen) officer inquires "What did he do?" he responds with, "Nobody shook him" (i.e., nobody searched the suspect for weapons), then calmly retrieves the keys and sunglasses and leaves the room.
 Throughout the short video, the officer's actions seem almost nonchalant: he doesn't act the least bit shocked or horrified that a human being has just died a violent death right in front of him.
 Instead, the foremost thought on his mind seems to be concern that someone's going to get into big trouble for the oversight of allowing a detainee to retain a weapon.

 [Sheriff Gary] Penrod said deputies failed to adequately search Cerna before he was put in a car, and again when he was transferred to the homicide division office.
 Each receiving deputy may have wrongly assumed the previous officer adequately searched the man, he said.

 "Obviously there was a mistake made," Penrod said by phone.
 "It was hectic and it was a guy who was cuffed by somebody other than the transporting officer.

 [A] ranking official at the department was authorized to show the video during a presentation on officer safety at the FBI's training academy in Quantico, Va., several months ago.

 Following the presentation, dozens of copies of the video were made at the request of law-enforcement agencies across the country.
 Officials of those agencies wanted the copies for training purposes.

-Last updated: 3 January 2005
+Last updated: 19 January 2014